 Beach and Indoor Volleyball Recognized for Academic Achievements

-COLUMBIA, S.C. – The United State Marine Corps (USMC) and the American Volleyball Coaches Association (AVCA) announced its annual Team Academic Award recipients Monday afternoon.
-South Carolina was one of only 38 Division I beach programs to be recognized and the indoor program ran its streak to 13 years in a row on the list.
+COLUMBIA, S.C. – The United State Marine Corps (USMC) and the American Volleyball Coaches Association (AVCA) announced its annual Team Academic Award recipients this week.
+South Carolina was one of 42 beach programs nation-wide made the cut, and the indoor program ran its streak to 11 years in a row on the list.

-The AVCA’s academic award recognizes college and high school volleyball teams that maintain at least a 3.30 cumulative team grade-point average on a 4.0 scale.
-For the 2021-22 academic year, the AVCA recognized 1,213 teams.
+The award recognizes college and high school volleyball teams that maintain at least a 3.30 cumulative team grade-point average on a 4.0 scale.